Updated: Dec 17, 2020

 Now onto halo projector lights.
 Not only are they illegal by definition under Virginia law and safety inspection regulations, they are just plain stupid looking.
 Okay now that we have that covered, onto the next thing...

 Finally why won’t we install your Rough Country lift kit?
 Well for one, they ride terrible.
 There really are differences in the way a lifted Jeep rides when comparing one brand of lift to another.
 Just as the name implies, they ride rough.
 Really ROUGH!
 Now onto some more technical reasons... the geometry of these kits are not correct.
-How do you lift a Jeep 3” or more and not have the ability to correct your caster angles?
-Death wobble can be introduced in a variety of ways but other than bad ball joints and loose track bars, the number one reason we see Jeeps with death wobble is that they don’t have enough positive caster in their alignment of the front axle.
-6-8 degrees of positive caster works really well for eliminating death wobble and the only way to do that is with adjustable control arms.
+How do you lift a Jeep 3 or more inches and not have the ability to correct your caster angles?
+Death wobble and poor steering/handling characteristics can be introduced in a variety of ways but other than worn ball joints, worn tie rod ends, loose pitman arms and worn track bar bar bushings, the number one reason we see Jeeps with poor handling is that they don’t have enough positive caster in their alignment of the front axle.
+On a Jeep JL, we like to see 5.5 to 6.1 degrees of positive caster.
+On a Jeep JK we like to see 5 to 5.5 degrees of positive caster.
+On a Jeep TJ or LJ, 6-8 degrees of positive caster works really well for eliminating poor steering/handling and the only way to do that is with adjustable control arms.

-Ever seen a $499 Rough Country kit with adjustable anything?
+Have you ever seen a $499 Rough Country kit with adjustable anything?
 Yeah, neither have we.
-That’s not to say you can’t add them to the Jeep later but after you piece meal all of the parts together that should have came with a quality lift kit from the start like adjustable upper control arms, quality shocks, adjustable track bars to center the axles under the Jeep....well you should have just bought a kit with all of those components to start with to save you the headache.
+That’s not to say you can’t add them to the Jeep later but after you piece meal all of the parts together that should have came with a quality lift kit from the start like adjustable upper or adjustable lower control arms, quality shocks, adjustable front (and rear) track bars to center the axles under the Jeep....well you should have just bought a kit with all of those components to start with to save you the headache.

 While we don’t want to bash others tastes in Jeep customizing, we do want to live by a certain set of standards.
 Look at these as our guiding principles, if you will.
 We want our builds to stand apart from the rest of them and use top quality components while not inheriting a look as if our Jeeps were imported by the dozens in a sea container from China. #EndRant